Ondalys/Champions-of-ITK/README.md

 NPCs and that is where this project comes in, the main purpose is to make this a dynamic adventure database management system.

 The rules for Champions of ITK are also provided

+Dependencies for the Python client:

+Kivy (and all of kivy's dependencies)